You must complete a total of 30 credits to obtain this degree.

 You must take 3 electives from manufacturing or industrial engineering for a total of 9 credits.
 An additional 3 electives are taken from any other graduate curriculum with the approval of the Program Director to ensure their compatibility with your professional objectives for the remaining 9 credits that are needed to fulfill the degree requirements.

 You should elect other courses in consultation with your adviser.
-Concentrations in areas suited to your career interests are encouraged (e.g., manufacturing, mechanical engineering, operations management, construction management, and management of technology).
+Concentrations in areas suited to your career interests are encouraged (e.g., manufacturing, mechanical engineering, operations management, construction management, transportation engineering or management, and management of technology).
 Courses from computer science or management may supplement such a concentration.